azuline/codenames-1/README.md

     - Green and Pink can be abbreviated as `g` and `p`.
 - Use `-stats` to see who is joined.
 - Use `-start` to start the game.
+- Use `-pingif n` to set a pingif, where `n` is an integer.
+Bot will ping you if `n` players join.
+    - `-pingif 0` disables your pingif.

 ## In-game commands